-The reason for the savings account is because a savings account houses money you do not regularly check on.
+The reason for a savings account is because it houses money you do not regularly check on.
 Since this account is out of mind, you personally do not see it as money you can spend regularly.
 Furthermore, labeling the account as “savings” or even as “emergency savings” will make you detest the idea of pulling any money from it, except for emergencies.
 However, even with the savings account separate from the accounts you normally pull money from, the savings account should still be easily accessible.
 Your emergency savings should not be in any account or asset that is not liquid, meaning you can pull hard money from it at anytime.

 Health Benefits Of Having A Financial Security Net

-Wait there are health benefits to having a financial security net?
+Wait, there are health benefits to having a financial security net?
 I believe I mentioned this is your first step to becoming rich, the effects after having a savings account will help you to further financial security.
 Research shows that having savings put aside for the future raises happiness, which can prevent depression and anxiety.

 There are other health benefits to saving money.
-Some studies suggest that saving money reduces physical aliments like heart burn.
+Some studies suggest that saving money reduces physical ailments like heart burn.
 Some even suggest that you will have a more healthful weight, but that may be from purchasing more healthful food and eating out less since eating out more tends to be more expensive.

 Savings: Start It Up, It Will Grow